 This post was also written by Daniel J. Moore.

 On June 17, 2010, the U.S. Supreme Court held that the National Labor Relations Board (“NLRB” or “Board”) lacked the authority to issue any decisions during a 27-month period when it had only two members.
 New Process Steel, L.P. v.
 NLRB, No. 08-1457.
 The Court’s ruling effectively invalidates nearly 600 decisions issued by the two-member Board, leaving unclear how those cases will be resolved by a Board that is now back to a full five members, three of whom are generally expected to favor unions.
-A full copy of the Court’s decision is available here.
+Read a full copy of the Court’s decision.

 The Board, which decides cases involving union elections and unfair labor practices under the National Labor Relations Act (“Act”), has five members.
 The Act allows the Board to delegate any of its powers to three or more members, and provides that “three members of the Board, shall, at all times, constitute a quorum of the Board, except that two members shall constitute a quorum of any group” in the event of a delegation.
 The Act also says that a vacancy in the Board “shall not impair the right of the remaining members to exercise all the powers of the Board.”